GWAS Tutorial with gwaspr

 PCA.total = 4,

-However, in our case, we are using an output (the PCA of our marker
+In our case, we are using an output (the PCA of our marker data) from

-data) from the GWAS to make this decision.
-If this is your first time
+the GWAS to make this decision.
+If this is your first time running a

 settings.